 Do you and your family prize locations off-the-beaten-path?
 Do you long for wild, untouched destinations where fewer tourists venture?
-If so, then put Chapada Diamantina National Park on your list of places to visit in Brazil with kids.
+If so, then put Chapada Diamantina National Park on your list of places to visit when traveling Brazil with kids.
 Why?

 Chapada Diamantina National Park is renowned for its gorgeous caves featuring crystal-clear turquoise pools perfect for an afternoon dip.
 Besides its subterranean charms, the park’s scenic wonders are not to be missed, including soaring tabletop mountains and the Pai Inacio Peak.
 But the ultimate highlight of a park visit?
 Chapada’s spectacular waterfalls.
 Here are two of our favorites.